 Motion: The procedure by which a party asks the appellate court to do something or to permit one of the parties to do something.
 For example, a party may ask the court for an extension of time to prepare a brief.

 Opinion: A court's written discussion of the legal issues raised by a court case and the court's decision about those issues.
-Not all opinions, however, are published.
-Non-published opinions may be requested by contacting the Clerk's Office at (317) 232-1930.
-Published opinions for recent Indiana Court of Appeals and Supreme Court cases can be found online at http://www.in.gov/judiciary/opinions/.
+Memorandum decisions, also known as "not for publication" decisions, may be published online but do not establish precedent.
+Opinions for recent Indiana Tax Court, Court of Appeals and Supreme Court cases can be found online at http://www.in.gov/judiciary/opinions/.
 There are different types of opinions issued by the court, see also concurring, dissenting and majority opinion.

 Oral argument: The presentation of information before an appellate court that states a party's position and the reasoning behind it.
 Either the appellants or the appellees may request to make oral arguments before the court.
 The court does not have to agree to hear oral arguments; they may feel that the written record is sufficient.
 On the other hand, they may request that the representatives of each party present oral arguments.